Johnr24/Perseverance-Rover-Debayer/README.md

-# Mars-Rover-Debayer
+# Perseverance-Rover-Debayer
-A Very simple Mars Rover Debayer Created by Myself and Joey D'ana
+A Very simple Mars Rover Debayer Created by Myself and Joey D'anna for use with Blackmagic Davinci Resolve.